Utah bans transgender athletes in girls sports despite veto

 Associated Press

-SALT LAKE CITY (AP) — Utah lawmakers voted Friday to override GOP Gov. Spencer Cox’s veto of legislation banning transgender youth athletes from playing on girls teams — a move that comes amid a nationwide culture war over transgender issues.
+SALT LAKE CITY (AP) — GOP lawmakers in Utah pushed through a ban on transgender youth athletes playing on girls teams Friday, overriding a veto and joining 11 other states with similar laws amid a nationwide culture war.

+A veto letter from Gov. Spencer Cox drew national attention with a poignant argument that such laws target vulnerable transgender kids already at high suicide risk.

+Business leaders also sounded the alarm that the ban could have a multimillion-dollar economic impact on Utah, including the possible loss of the NBA All-Star Game next year.
+The Utah Jazz called the ban “discriminatory legislation” and opposed it.

 “I cannot support this bill.
 I cannot support the veto override and if it costs me my seat so be it.
 I will do the right thing, as I always do,” said Republican Sen. Daniel Thatcher.

-With the override of Cox’s veto, Utah becomes the 12th state to enact some sort of ban on transgender kids in school sports.
-The state’s law takes effect July 1.
+With the override of Cox’s veto, a dozen states have some sort of ban on transgender kids in school sports.
+Utah’s law takes effect July 1.

-Not long ago efforts to regulate transgender kids’ participation in school sports failed to gain traction in statehouses, but in the past two years groups like the American Principles Project began a coordinated effort to promote the legislation throughout the country.
+Not long ago efforts to regulate transgender kids’ participation in sports failed to gain traction in statehouses, but in the past two years groups like the American Principles Project began a well-coordinated effort to promote the legislation throughout the country.
 Since last year, bans have been introduced in at least 25 states, according to the National Conference of State Legislatures.
-This week, Arizona and Oklahoma passed bans and sent them to governors for final approval.
+This week, lawmakers in Arizona and Oklahoma passed bans.

 “You start these fights and inject them into politics,” said Terry Schilling, president of the American Principles Project.
 “You pass them in a few states and it starts to take on a life of its own and becomes organic.
 We helped start this fight and we’re helping carry it through, but a lot of this is coming from the local level.”

 Leaders in the deeply conservative Utah say they need the law to protect women’s sports.
-As cultural shifts raise LGBTQ visibility, the lawmakers argue that, without their intervention, more transgender athletes with apparent physical advantages could eventually dominate the field and change the nature of women’s sports.
+The lawmakers argue that more transgender athletes with possible physical advantages could eventually dominate the field and change the nature of women’s sports without legal intervention.

 Utah has only one transgender girl playing in K-12 sports who would be affected by the ban.
-There have been no allegations of any of the four transgender youth athletes in Utah having a competitive advantage.
+There have been no allegations of any of the four transgender youth athletes in Utah having competitive advantages.

-The owner of the Utah Jazz, tech entrepreneur Ryan Smith, tweeted opposition to the bill, saying it was “rushed, flawed and won’t hold up over time.
-I’m hopeful we can find a better way.”

-The team is also partially owned by NBA all-star Dwyane Wade, who has a transgender daughter.
+The group Visit Salt Lake, which hosts conferences, shows and events, said the override could cost the state $50 million in revenue.
+The Utah-based DNA-testing genealogy giant Ancestry.com also opposed it.

 Salt Lake City is set to host the NBA All-Star game in February 2023.
-League spokesman Mike Bass has said the league is “working closely” with the Jazz on the matter.
+League spokesman Mike Bass said the league is “working closely” with the Jazz on the matter.
+The team is partially owned by NBA all-star Dwyane Wade, who has a transgender daughter.

-The group Visit Salt Lake, which hosts conferences, shows and events, said the override could cost the state $50 million in lost revenue.
-The Utah-based DNA-testing genealogy giant Ancestry.com also urged the Legislature to find another way.

-The American Principles Project is confident that states with bans won’t face boycotts like North Carolina did after limiting public restrooms transgender people could use.
-It focused on legislation in populous, economic juggernaut states like Texas and Florida that would be harder to boycott, Schilling said.
+Ban supporters, though, say they planned ahead to blunt the impact of boycotts like those that forced North Carolina to repeal a law limiting which public restrooms transgender people could use, Schilling said.
+The American Principles Project strategically focused on early legislation in populous, economic juggernaut states where companies and organizations would lose sizable investments if they left.
+With a precedent of muted economic backlash set, the group expects smaller states to get similar treatment.

-On Thursday and Friday, demonstrators both in favor of and against a ban rallied at the Utah’s Capitol, spotlighting what they saw as its potential effects.

 Utah has historically been among the nation’s most conservative states.
 But an influx of new residents and technology companies coupled with the growing influence of the tourism industry often sets the stage for heated debate over social issues in the state home to The Church of Jesus Christ of Latter-day Saints.

+On Thursday and Friday, demonstrators both for and against a ban rallied at Utah’s Capitol.

-Friday’s deliberations came after more than a year of debate and negotiation between social conservatives and LGBTQ advocates.
-Republican sponsor Rep. Kera Birkeland worked with Cox and civil rights activists at Equality Utah before introducing legislation that would require transgender student-athletes to go before a government-appointed commission.
+Friday’s deliberations came after more than a year of negotiation between social conservatives and LGBTQ advocates.
+Republican sponsor Rep. Kera Birkeland worked with Cox and activists at Equality Utah before introducing legislation that would require transgender student athletes to go before a government-appointed commission.

 The proposal, although framed as a compromise, failed to gain traction on either side.
 LGBTQ advocates took issue with Republican politicians appointing commission members and evaluation criteria that included body measurements such as hip-to-knee ratio.

-Birkeland, who is also a basketball coach, acknowledged the proposal had provoked emotion and criticism, but said conversations with female student athletes compelled her to continue her effort.
+Birkeland, who is also a basketball coach, acknowledged the proposal provoked intense emotion, but said conversations with female student athletes compelled her to continue her effort.

 “When we say, ‘This isn’t a problem in our state,’ what we say to those girls is, ‘Sit down, be quiet and make nice,'” she said.

-Lawmakers anticipate court challenges similar to blocked bans in Idaho and West Virginia.
-Utah’s policy would revert to the commission if courts halt the ban.
+Lawmakers anticipate court challenges similar to blocked bans in Idaho and West Virginia, where athletes have said the policies violate their civil rights.
+They’ve argued the bans violate their privacy rights, due to tests required if an athlete’s gender is challenged.
+The ACLU of Utah said on Friday that a lawsuit was inevitable.

-The looming threat of a lawsuit worries school districts and the Utah High School Athletic Association, which has said it lacks the funds to defend the policy in court.
-Later Friday, lawmakers are expected to change the bill so state money would cover legal fees.
+The threat of lawsuits worried school districts and the Utah High School Athletic Association, which has said it lacks funds to defend the policy in court.
+Lawmakers also amended the ban on Friday to provide taxpayer dollars to underwrite fees from potential lawsuits and insulate districts and the association from liability.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.